Crystalline Silica Testing Lab Houston, TX

 Abrasive Blasting Operations

 Sand blasting, shot blasting, and surface prep contractors — Texas OSHA-regulated environments where exposures can exceed the PEL by 10–50× without proper controls.
-Task-specific and personal monitoring for compliance and engineering control validation.
+Surface coating operations following blasting may also require isocyanate exposure monitoring for polyurethane and epoxy applications.

 Industrial Hygiene Consultants

-Environmental and IH consulting firms across Texas, Gulf Coast, and nationwide — bulk sample and air monitoring analysis with accredited XRD results, complete with TWA calculations and OSHA PEL comparisons formatted for client reports and citations defense.
+Environmental and IH consulting firms across Texas, Gulf Coast, and nationwide — bulk sample and IH testing analysis with accredited XRD results, complete with TWA calculations and OSHA PEL comparisons formatted for client reports and citations defense.

 Ceramics, Glass & Mining